WINTER - 2014 Labs, THIS WEB PAGE IS BEING UPDATED CURRENTLY!

-Check your schedule on RAMMS for the exact day and time of labs and tutorials.
-Submit the lab reports to your TA a week after you have completed the lab.
+Check your schedule on RAMMS for the exact day and time of your labs.

 - hands-on experience applying theory covered in lectures.